k-m-arun-kumar-5/arithmetic-logic-calculator-by-callback/README.md

 Description :
 =============
 I, K.M.
-Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as demonstrate of callback function pointer of arthimetic operation in addition, subtraction, multipliation and division and logic operation in AND, OR, XOR, Complement.
+Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as demonstrate of callback function pointer for arthimetic operation (in addition, subtraction, multiplication, division and modulus) and logic operation (in AND, OR, XOR, Complement).

 Purpose :
 =========